gclust: Hierarchical Clustering Algorithm Genie

 Description

-A reimplementation of Genie - a robust and outlier resistant clustering algorithm (see Gagolewski, Bartoszuk, Cena, 2016).
+A reimplementation of Genie - a robust and outlier resistant clustering algorithm by Gagolewski, Bartoszuk, and Cena (2016).
 The Genie algorithm is based on the minimum spanning tree (MST) of the pairwise distance graph of a given point set.
 Just like the single linkage, it consumes the edges of the MST in an increasing order of weights.
-However, it prevents the formation of clusters of highly imbalanced sizes; once the Gini index (see gini_index()) of the cluster size distribution raises above gini_threshold, a forced merge of a point group of the smallest size is performed.
-Its appealing simplicity goes hand in hand with its usability; Genie often outperforms other clustering approaches on benchmark data, such as https://github.com/gagolews/clustering-benchmarks.
+However, it prevents the formation of clusters of highly imbalanced sizes; once the Gini index (see gini_index()) of the cluster size distribution raises above gini_threshold, the merging of a point group of the smallest size is enforced.

-The Genie correction together with the smoothing factor M > 1 (note that M = 2 corresponds to the original distance) gives a robustified version of the HDBSCAN* algorithm that is able to detect a predefined number of clusters.
-Hence it does not dependent on the DBSCAN’s somewhat magical eps parameter or the HDBSCAN’s min_cluster_size one.
+The Genie correction together with the smoothing factor \(M>1\) (note that \(M=2\) corresponds to the original distance) gives a version of the HDBSCAN* algorithm that is able to detect a predefined number of clusters.
+Hence it does not dependent on the DBSCAN’s eps parameter or the HDBSCAN’s min_cluster_size one.

 Usage